abbathaw/dynamoDb-partiQL-javascript/readme.md

 In that article, I compare ways of querying and inserting data into dynamoDb using PartiQL vs using the Document API using the AWS Javascript SDK.

+### Prerequisite Tasks

+The examples here are run using node.
+To set up and run this example, first complete these tasks:
+1. Install Node.js.
+For more information, see the [Node.js website](https://nodejs.org/).
+1. Create a shared configurations file with your user credentials.
+For more information about providing a shared credentials file, see [Loading Credentials in Node.js from the Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).

 ### Getting Started

 1. Download or clone this git repository.